MESAHub/mesa/docs/source/installation.rst

-One caveat is that if you initialize the MESA SDK in your shell profile, you'll always be using the MESA SDK supplied version of gcc which may be a compatibility issue if you work with other other codes.
+One caveat is that if you initialize the MESA SDK in your shell profile, you'll always be using the MESA SDK supplied version of gcc which may cause compatibility issues if you work with other codes.
 Alternative (unsupported) initialization scripts are available `here
 <https://github.com/jschwab/mesa-init>`__.